-Altogether, 63 sub-projects required a quarry area, with all having taken measures to prevent negative effects on the environment.
+In all, 63 sub-projects required a quarry area, with all having taken measures to prevent negative effects to the environment.

 Of 144 trees cut down for four sub-projects, three sub-projects in Nangarhar accounted for 143 of these, with 335 replacement trees planted.
 One tree cut down in Baghlan had not been replaced.